weix21/PDA_project/README.md

 *Forecast of 2020-2022 FI cases attributed to all four primary pathogens by SARIMA and GLM-based model*

+### Conclusion

+Overall, food source could improve the prediction performance for future FI outbreaks.
+Instead of making prediction based on the periodicity of pathogen’s viability, food sources data enhanced the ability for a prediction model in capturing the trends of FI cases.
+Our analysis showed SARIMA and GLM had comparable performance on prediction, and both of them provided predictions more reliable in a short term than a long term.

 ### Code

 * Code for generating the figure [Figure Code](https://github.com/weix21/PDA_project/blob/main/code/Exploratory_analysis.R)